 Applicants and household members, ages 18 and over, agree to submit to criminal background and sex offender registry studies

-Pre-Qualification: All interested individuals may be required to complete and submit the pre-qualification form and supporting documentation.
+Application: Interested individuals are required to complete and submit the Habitat Homeownership Program application forms and supporting documentation.
 This material will be reviewed by agency staff and the Homeowner Selection Committee.
-If you meet the pre-qualification criteria, you will be invited to submit a complete application.
+If you meet the qualification criteria, you will be invited to continue on in the selection process.

 Family Interview: An interview will be conducted by agency staff and members of the Homeowner Selection Committee.
 This interview is to review your current housing situation, discuss your need for Habitat homeownership and review all the documentation provided through the application process.
 We will also discuss the expectations of your willingness to partner, including sweat equity requirements.